The Greater Manas Landscape safeguards animals, land, and heritage in Assam, India.

 In 2006, IFAW partnered with the Wildlife Trust of India (WTI) and the Assam Forest Department to create the Greater Manas Landscape and restore keystone species and expand protected land.
 By partnering with the national government of India and Bhutan, Manas’ protected forest areas doubled.

-By inspiring local children through dedicated campaigns, a new generation is learning to value the Earth.
-By promoting green lifestyles and livelihoods, communities on the fringes of Manas continue to preserve their homes for years to come.
+By inspiring local children through dedicated campaigns, a new generation is learning to value the earth.
+By promoting green lifestyles and livelihoods, communities on the fringes of Manas continue to preserve their home for years to come.

 every problem has a solution, every solution needs support.